NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 (b).
 Few interested students from this batch can pursue SAP – FICO Module, in their third semester, subject to the availability of trained instructors from the industry, who will teach this subject in our Computer Labs.
 An additional fee of Rs.
 20,000 will be charged for this course, from those who opt for this course at that stage.
 We have the licensed SAP software installed in our labs.
 These students have great opportunities to join the IT industry as SAP consultants.
 Hence, those specializing SAP –FICO module will be fielded for the role of consultants only in IT and other companies during campus placements.

 (c).
-As the number for this class is restricted to few qualified students opting for this specialization from PGDM batch of BIMM and BIMHRD, they will be clubbed together to ensure better efficiency, maximum utilization of resources along with attainment of common standards within the society and for achieving greater co- ordination.
-This will be known as Sri Balaji Society, Pune batch, but the students will still belong to their respective institutes and remain in their roster for all purposes.
+As the number for this class is restricted to few qualified students opting for this specialization from MBA batch of BIMM, BITM and BIMHRD, they will be clubbed together to ensure better efficiency, maximum utilization of resources along with attainment of common standards within the society and for achieving greater co- ordination.
+This will be known as SBS batch, but the students will still belong to their respective institutes and remain in their roster for all purposes.

-(d) The Sri Balaji Society, Pune batch will be constituted in the first semester itself.
+(d) The SBU batch will be constituted in the first semester itself.

-(c) Post Graduate Diploma in Personnel Management & Human Resource Development (PGDM – PM & HRD)
+(c) MBA in Personnel Management & Human Resource Development (PM & HRD)

 (i) This programme offers extensive training in Human Resources Management and Development leading to very good career opportunities in the corporate world.
 The HR department in a company has various functional areas governing the entire areas of a person in the industry from Recruitment to Retirement.
 For example it is the HR department which decides the various campuses from where to recruit and also play a crucial role in selection of the candidates.